- Funding Opportunities

 23 research projects were selected in a joint selection meeting.

 On the occasion of the Greek-German Days on research, innovation and young scientists in Athen 2015, both countries made an assessment of the first German-Greek research programme and prepared the second round.
-Moreover, Greek vice minister for research Costas Fotakis and Parliamentary State Secretary Thomas Rachel awarded a prize to young scientists in the fields of energy and health for excellent project presentations.
+Moreover, former Greek vice minister for research Costas Fotakis and Parliamentary State Secretary Thomas Rachel awarded a prize to young scientists in the fields of energy and health for excellent project presentations.
 Six young scientists had the opportunity to visit outstanding research institutes in Germany and Greece in summer 2016.

 The German-Greek cooperation is based on the memorandum on vocational training collaboration, which was concluded with six European countries in Germany in December 2012.
 In the last years Germany has been supporting Greece in the field of vocational training to reform local training systems and to introduce more dual elements.